easy-updates-manager/easy-updates-manager/contributing.md

 2. Test everything on a fresh localhost website (you can use XAMPP, MAMP, or VVV to create localhost installs).

 ###### Note
 Beta version are not actually officially released.
-You can either test the developing version stright from GitHub or look for items tags with the <a href="https://github.com/easy-updates-manager/easy-updates-manager/issues?q=is%3Aopen+is%3Aissue+label%3Atesting">testing tag</a>.
+You can either test the developing version straight from GitHub or look for items tags with the <a href="https://github.com/easy-updates-manager/easy-updates-manager/issues?q=is%3Aopen+is%3Aissue+label%3Atesting">testing tag</a>.

 ### Promotions